amna-87/amna-87/README.md

 📫 You can reach me through direct messages on this platform or via email at amnausmani906@gmail.com.

 😄 Pronouns: She/Her

-⚡ Fun fact: I'm passionate about underwater photography and have captured some breathtaking moments beneath the waves!
 <!---
 amna-87/amna-87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.